DPotoyan/Chem324/_sources/ch01/index.md

-# Intro to Quantum Mechanics
+# Ch-1.
+Intro to Quantum Mechanics

-This chapter willl introduce quantum mechanics by following history of early quantum theories culminating with the need to adopt radically new theoretical framework to understand quantum phenomena.
+This chapter willl introduce quantum mechanics by following the historical developments that led scientists to abandon classical ideas and turn to new theoretical framework to udnerstnad experiments invilving interaction of matter with light.